foohm71/DeviceBigBrother/README.md

 What you'll need to configure:
 * globals.php
-..* secret - shared secret that you need to set in your Android and iOS code as well ..* mailinglist - where you want the alert emails to go to ..* home_lat, home_lon - lat/lon of your location
+  * secret - shared secret that you need to set in your Android and iOS code as well
+  * mailinglist - where you want the alert emails to go to
+  * home_lat, home_lon - lat/lon of your location
-..* home_boundary - radius (in miles) of your geofence
+  * home_boundary - radius (in miles) of your geofence
-..* num_hours - number of hours is considered late for device check-in
+  * num_hours - number of hours is considered late for device check-in
 * utils.php
-..* sendmail - I've used Yahoo's smtp server but you can configure it however you want.
-If using Yahoo's smtp you'll need to set up with a valid account.
+  * sendmail - I've used Yahoo's smtp server but you can configure it however you want  If using Yahoo's smtp you'll need to set up with a valid account
 * mysql.php - please configure the mysql login params

 ## iOS